OpenLineage/docs/docs/spec/run-cycle.md

 # The Run Cycle

-The OpenLineage [object model](object-model.md) is event-based, and each event is called a Run State Update.
-These updates provide an OpenLineage backend with details about the activities of a Job.
+The OpenLineage [object model](object-model.md) is event-based and updates provide an OpenLineage backend with details about the activities of a Job.

 The OpenLineage Run Cycle has several defined states that correspond to changes in the state of a pipeline task.
 When a task transitions between these - e.g. it is initiated, finishes, or fails - a Run State Update is sent that describes what happened.